 To get through this, simply update your tax information and re-submit.
 After 2 more weeks, it should be fine, and your withholding rate will be reduced.
 Nothing to worry about.
 Easy peasy!

-If you also publish paperbacks with Createspace, Smashwords, iTunes, Barnes & Noble, or just about any other US-based online book market, use the same EIN number to update your tax information.
+If you also publish paperbacks with Smashwords, Apple Books, Barnes & Noble, or just about any other US-based online book market, use the same EIN number to update your tax information.
 These other markets will not update it automatically.

 I remember I skipped this step, as I believed that since Createspace is an Amazon company, it all updates itself automatically.
 Whoops!

 But since it does not work that way, you need to make sure you update your tax information accordingly.

 You will also need a US bank account that you can get from Payoner.